paketo-buildpacks/composer-install/README.md

-# PHP Composer Distribution Cloud Native Buildpack
+# PHP Composer Install Cloud Native Buildpack

-This buildpack runs the `composer install` command [composer](https://getcomposer.org/) to download project dependencies.
+This buildpack runs the [composer](https://getcomposer.org/) command `composer install`  to download project dependencies.
 It requires both `composer` and `php` on the path (see [requires](#requires)).

 A usage example can be found in the